Eiken, Agder

-Eiken is a village in Hægebostad municipality in Agder county, Norway.
-The village is located on the northern shore of the lake Lygne, about 10 km north of the municipal centre of Tingvatn.
+Eiken is a village in Hægebostad Municipality in Agder county, Norway.
+The village is located on the northern shore of the lake Lygne, about 10 km north of the municipal centre of Tingvatn and about 3 km north of the village of Skeie.
 The village sits near the northern end of the Lyngdalen valley, about 7 km southeast of the village of Haddeland.

 There is some industry and agriculture as well as a good amount of tourism.
-The Sørlandets Rehabiliteringssenter Eiken (Southern Norway Rehabilitation Centre) is located in Eiken and run by the Southern and Eastern Norway Regional Health Authority.
-The village is also the site of Eiken Church which serves all of northern Hægebostad.
-From 1916 until 1963, the village was the administrative centre of the old municipality of Eiken.
+The Sørlandets Rehabiliteringssenter Eiken (lit.
+'Southern Norway Rehabilitation Centre') is located in Eiken and run by the Southern and Eastern Norway Regional Health Authority.
+The village is also the site of Eiken Church which serves the northern part of the municipality.

+History

+From 1916 until 1963, the village was the administrative centre of the old Eiken Municipality.

 Name

 The village (originally the parish) is named after the old Eiken farm (Æke).
-The name of the farm means "oak tree".
+The name of the farm the definite form of the Norwegian word eik which means "oak tree".